-Holistic nutritionists and other holistic/alternative practitioners believe astaxanthin and astaxanthin supplements can tout a variety of health benefits.
+Holistic nutritionists and other holistic/alternative practitioners believe astaxanthin and astaxanthin supplements can tout various health benefits.
 Some of these astaxanthin benefits can potentially treat diseases such as heart disease, liver disease, eye health problems, male infertility, and more.
-There have been some studies that suggest astaxanthin may offer some health benefits when consumed regularly via diet or as a supplement.
+In addition, there have been some studies that suggest Astaxanthin may offer some health benefits when consumed regularly via diet or as a supplement.

 Astaxanthin Benefit #1: Heart Health

 The heart is one of the most important muscles in your body.
 It pumps your blood and keeps you alive.
 It's stating the obvious, but we all want a healthy ticker.
 There was a 2006 study that showed some benefits for rats when supplementing Astaxanthin for hypertension.

 Claims of Astaxanthin helping prevent heart disease and high cholesterol are also being studied.
 There is some research suggesting Astaxanthin helps reduce LDL levels.
 A 2014 study suggests it may eliminate free radicals that can damage heart tissue.

 All these studies are on animals, but the results are promising nonetheless.
 The only research related to heart health in humans was conducted in 2016 in Japan, and there were some promising positive results for Astaxanthin lowering cholesterol.
 Still, more research is needed before the results can be more than correlation.

 The older we get, the more joint pain we experience.
 It is a harsh truth for many of us.
 Some people try to supplement things like fish oil to avoid inflammation and joint pain.
 It turns out that Astaxanthin might be able to help as well.